Last updated on May 15, 2024

 Phoenix Heart

-As with Proposal (are you seeing a theme emerging?), Phoenix Heart was created to celebrate Garfield’s second marriage to Koni Kim in 2015.
-Less is known on this card but, given the previous details, you can assume that 330 cards were printed and given to family members and important Wizards employees.
+Phoenix Heart was created to celebrate Richard Garfield’s second marriage to Koni Kim in 2015.
+Less is known on this card, but given the previous details, you can assume that 330 cards were printed and given to family members and important Wizards employees.

 At least one was put up for sale, but the only records I found were one being sold for $15,000 and another for $13,500.
 They do pop up now and again as people who were invited may not have been interested in MTG and didn’t realize that they were given an awfully expensive invitation.

-Much like Proposal, Splendid Genesis was another card made to celebrate something happening in Richard Garfield’s life.
+Much like Phoenix Heart, Splendid Genesis was another card made to celebrate something happening in Richard Garfield’s life.
 This time, it was the announcement of their first child.
 Wizards did a print run of 110 of these cards to be handed out to family members and important Wizards employees.

 A few years later, when the Garfield’s welcomed their second child to the world, Fraternal Exaltation was created.
 Wizards printed 220 to once again be handed out to family and important Wizards employees.